 A legacy gift ensures that Bethesda remains a vital community asset for future generations in our community.
-Planned giving is the process of carefully selecting the best methods and assets for making a gift such as cash, stocks, bonds, real estate, trusts and bequests for meeting your long term financial and philanthropic goals.
+Planned giving is the process of carefully selecting the best methods and assets for making a gift — such as cash, stocks, bonds, real estate, trusts or bequests — and meeting your long-term financial and philanthropic goals.
 Such gifts provide an opportunity to support those served by the Bethesda Foundation while benefiting you and your family.

 How can you help to ensure Bethesda’s future?

 Gifts: Planned or Deferred

 A bequest in your will or a living trust can be an effective way of making a gift to the Bethesda Foundation while reducing the taxable portion of your estate.
 Whatever your goals or financial situation, planned giving offers a number of options from which to choose.
 The following offers some ideas of how to plan a gift that’s right for you, and is not a substitute for advice your own advisers.